The University of New Mexico

 You will not have a bill until you have registered for classes.
 The bill can be accessed by logging in to my.unm.edu with your Net ID (See "Creating a UNM Net ID").
 Bills paid by credit card will incur an additional 3% fee or you can pay by wire transfer using your UNM ID number through our partner flywire at: https://www.flywire.com/pay/unm.

 Remember that the amount you pay depends on course fees for only the courses you are taking and your UNM on-campus housing charges.
 There would be also the UNM health insurance charge if you do not receive a waiver of the UNM Student Health Insurance Plan.
 Please check the due dates and submit your payment online or to the Bursar’s office by the correct deadline to avoid late fees.
 Transcripts will not be issued if any financial obligations are due to the University.
 You can find the Semester Deadlines from here.

-Finally, if an outside sponsor will pay your bill, you will need to go in person to the UNM Bursar’s Office so that the bill can be sent to your sponsor, even if this information has already been sent to UNM.
+If an outside sponsor will pay your bill, you will need to send a copy of your financial sponsorship letter to: firstname.lastname@example.org so that the bill can be sent to your sponsor, even if this information has already been sent to UNM.
 For more information regarding payment, please contact the Bursar’s Office at bursar.unm.edu.

 For the most up to date Health Insurance information, please read through the "Insurance Requirements for UNM International Students" here: http://geo.unm.edu/students/health_care/health_insurance/insurance_information.html.